 It is not obligatory to conduct a search; owners of an invention or idea can apply to the relevant office for registration without having performed a patent search at all.
 However, this poses a high risk that the patent may be declined if the intellectual property office finds the patent to be registered, or a similar one in use, when they perform their own search.

 If your application for patent registration is rejected on the basis that the intellectual property is already registered then you will lose your application fee.

-Due to the great importance of conducting a patent search it is advised that you seek the professional help of a patent attorney or professional consultancy firm that are experienced in all areas of intellectual property law
+Due to the great importance of conducting a patent search it is advised that you seek the professional help of an attorney or professional consultancy firm that are experienced in all areas of intellectual property law.